La Gloria (Titian): Description

 At the top is an image of the Holy Trinity next to the Virgin Mary and Saint John the Baptist.
 The painting also features King David, Moses and Noah, along with a figure in green identified as Mary Magdalene, the Erythraean Sibyl, Judith, Rachel or the Catholic Church.

 Charles took it to the Monastery of Yuste on his retirement there.
-It was then moved to the Escorial Monastery until 1837, when it was mentioned as among the works in the Prado Museum, where it is today.
+Charles's son, Philip II, had it moved to the Escorial Monastery, where it remained until 1837, when it was mentioned as among the works in the Museo del Prado, where it is today.